Bridgeline Digital, Inc. (NASDAQ:BLIN) Sees Large Drop in Short Interest

 Insider Activity

-In other news, CEO Roger E. Kahn acquired 67,035 shares of the stock in a transaction dated Tuesday, August 16th.
-The stock was bought at an average price of $1.39 per share, with a total value of $93,178.65.
-Following the completion of the purchase, the chief executive officer now directly owns 336,624 shares of the company’s stock, valued at approximately $467,907.36.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, CEO Roger E. Kahn acquired 67,035 shares of the stock in a transaction dated Tuesday, August 16th.
-The stock was bought at an average price of $1.39 per share, with a total value of $93,178.65.
-Following the completion of the purchase, the chief executive officer now directly owns 336,624 shares of the company’s stock, valued at approximately $467,907.36.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Roger E. Kahn acquired 81,173 shares of the stock in a transaction dated Thursday, August 18th.
-The stock was purchased at an average cost of $1.38 per share, with a total value of $112,018.74.
-Following the purchase, the chief executive officer now directly owns 431,345 shares of the company’s stock, valued at $595,256.10.
+In other news, CEO Roger E. Kahn bought 67,035 shares of the firm’s stock in a transaction on Tuesday, August 16th.
+The stock was acquired at an average price of $1.39 per share, with a total value of $93,178.65.
+Following the transaction, the chief executive officer now owns 336,624 shares of the company’s stock, valued at approximately $467,907.36.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+In other news, CEO Roger E. Kahn bought 67,035 shares of the firm’s stock in a transaction on Tuesday, August 16th.
+The stock was acquired at an average price of $1.39 per share, with a total value of $93,178.65.
+Following the transaction, the chief executive officer now owns 336,624 shares of the company’s stock, valued at approximately $467,907.36.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+Also, CEO Roger E. Kahn bought 81,173 shares of the firm’s stock in a transaction on Thursday, August 18th.
+The shares were purchased at an average cost of $1.38 per share, with a total value of $112,018.74.
+Following the transaction, the chief executive officer now directly owns 431,345 shares in the company, valued at approximately $595,256.10.
 The disclosure for this purchase can be found here.
 Insiders bought 196,568 shares of company stock valued at $266,497 over the last quarter.
 6.24% of the stock is owned by company insiders.

 Hedge Funds Weigh In On Bridgeline Digital